B-RISK allows several features to be integrated within the design tool to simulate building fires such as:

 - visualisation of geometry and results using Smokeview software

-- the inclusion of balcony spill plume relationships to facilitate the design of smoke management systems within buildings.
+- the inclusion of various types of balcony spill plume relationships to facilitate the design of smoke management systems within buildings.